 Editor’s Note: This is a guest post from John and Dana Shultz.
 John and Dana share simple, delicious recipes on their website Minimalist Baker.
-All of their recipes require just 10 ingredients or less, one bowl, or less than 30 minutes to prepare.
-And they own far less tools in their kitchen than most.

 Practicing simplicity in the kitchen doesn’t require sacrificing your ability to make incredible meals.
 In fact, having less clutter in the kitchen actually makes it easier to get in there and cook up something wonderful.